lanl/Tardigrade-examples/docs/software_usage.rst

       $ LD_LIBRARY_PATH=/path/to/tardigrade/build/_deps/tardigrade_micromorphic_element-build/src/cpp /path/to/tardigrade/build/tardigrade-opt -i {input_file}

-One may set up a simple alias in their ~/.bashrc similar to this:
+One may set up a simple alias in their ~/.bashrc similar to:
-`alias run_tardigrade="LD_LIBRARY_PATH=/path/to/tardigrade/build/_deps/tardigrade_micromorphic_element-build/src/cpp /path/to/tardigrade/build/tardigrade-opt"`
+:code:`alias run_tardigrade="LD_LIBRARY_PATH=/path/to/tardigrade/build/_deps/tardigrade_micromorphic_element-build/src/cpp /path/to/tardigrade/build/tardigrade-opt"`

 which can be used as: